rnsdomains/rns-mainnet/README.md

 Implementation for Registry, Registrar, Deed and Resolver for the RIF Name Service

+**The implementaiton found here is the actual implementation deployed on RSK MainNet.
+RSK Registrar and resolvers might change over time but RNS Registry will not ever change.**

 For more information see the [documentation](https://docs.rns.rifos.org).

 ## Mainnet deployment